Taxation of international executives

 Are there capital gains tax exceptions in Sri Lanka?
 If so, please discuss?

-As capital gains are out of scope, question of exceptions does not arise.
+Currently, capital gains are out of scope, hence the question of exceptions does not arise.

 What are the general deductions from income allowed in Sri Lanka?